create3000/x3d-traverse/README.md

 ## Find

-There is a method `find` on some nodes listed here:
+There is a method `find` on some classes listed here:

 * `X3DScene.prototype.find`
 * `X3DExecutionContext.prototype.find`